nimbleutils/nimble/docs/guide/README.md

 nimble-utils is performant, elegant and extremely easy to use.

-Take a loof for yourself.
+Take a look for yourself.

 ```javascript
 /* Without nimble-utils */